Behavior Prior Representation learning for Offline Reinforcement Learning: Reproducibility Statement

 \section{Reproducibility Statement}

-To ensure the reproducibility of all empirical results, we provide the code base in the supplementary material, which contains: training scripts, requirements for virtual environment.
-All datasets and code platform (PyTorch and Tensorflow) we use are public.
+To ensure the reproducibility of all empirical results, we provide the code base in the supplementary material, which contains: training scripts, and requirements for the virtual environment.
+All datasets and code platforms (PyTorch and Tensorflow) we use are public.
+To rebuild the architecture of BPR model and plug BPR in any Offline RL algorithms, the readers are suggested to check the descriptions in Section~\ref{sec:bpr}, especially the \textbf{Implementation details} paragraph.
+All proofs are stated in Appendix~\ref{sec:proof} with explanations and underlying assumptions.
+We also provide the pseudocode of the pretraining process and the co-training process in Algorithm \ref{alg:code_pretrain} and \ref{alg:code_cotrain} in Appendix.

 All training details are specified in Section~\ref{sec:exp} and Appendix~\ref{sec:add_results}.
-To rebuild the architecture of BPR model and plug BPR in any other Offline RL algorithms, the readers are suggested to check the descriptions in Section~\ref{sec:bpr}, especially the \textbf{Implementation details} paragraph.
-All proofs are stated in the Appendix~\ref{sec:proof} with explanations and underlying assumptions.
+In the experiment on d4rl tasks, all representation objectives use the same encoder architecture, i.e., with 4-layer MLP activated by ReLU, followed by another linear layer activated by Tanh, where the final output feature dimension of the encoder is 256.
+Besides, all representation objectives follow the same optimizer settings, pre-training data, and the number of pre-training epochs.
+In the experiment on v-d4rl tasks, all representation objectives use the same encoder architecture, i.e., with four convolutional layers activated by ReLU, followed by a linear layer normalized by LayerNorm and activated by Tanh, where the final output feature dimension of the encoder is 256.
+We also provide the pseudocode for each visual representation objective in Algorithm \ref{alg:code_pretrain_driml}-\ref{alg:code_pretrain_sgi} in Appendix.